smartpcr/graphdb/benchmark/Readme.md

 ﻿# Setup
-the program uses service principal and cert to connect to keyvault
+the program uses service principal and cert to connect to keyvault, cert is installed in
+- CurrentUser/My (windows)
+- $HOME/CurrentUser.My (Linux, Mac)

 1. pick azure subscription, rg name, kv name, spn name
 2. run install script to make sure spn has access to kv (readonly)